PopCat19/Project-Minimalist/README.md

 - Clean and simple design.
 - Minimalist approach to gameplay elements.
-- Open-sourced and includes original figma files.
+- Open-sourced and includes original figma files. (on alpha release)

 ## Installation